-Traveling as a couple will also give you an exclusive, inside look at the quirks and qualities that make your partner unique and one-of-a-kind—and vice versa.
-You’ll learn about each other, and become closer and stronger because of it.
+If a getaway with your partner sounds like the ideal vacation, here are nine travel tips for couples.
+Traveling as a couple will give you an exclusive, inside look at the quirks and qualities that make your partner unique and one-of-a-kind—and vice versa.
+You’ll learn as much about each other as you will your travel destination.

-Don’t worry.
-It’s normal.
-Here are some helpful ways you can prepare for fun on your exciting adventure with your main squeeze, as well as for any issues that might arise.
+Here are some helpful ways you can prepare for fun on your exciting adventure with your main squeeze, as well as helping you navigate any issues that might arise.

-Nobody really wants to talk about money.
-It’s true.
-But, don't avoid the talk about your vacation budget.
+Even if you're uncomfortable talking about money, don't avoid discussing your vacation budget.
 Make sure you both know what the limit is for spending, and where areas are a bit more flexible to splurge.
-Pay for big things ahead of time so you’ll have less to worry about during your trip, and make sure you have a bit of a contingency—just in case.
+Pay for big things ahead of time so you’ll have less to worry about during your trip, and make sure you have a bit of a contingency, just in case.
 You can use a handy budget calculator for any destination to get you started.

 Simply be unabashedly you.
 Grow out your beard like you’ve always wanted to, or go without any makeup if you want.
 You’ll both get more comfortable with the 100% real versions of each other—without all the other noise that work and life usually throw at you.
 You’ll be able to focus on the inner parts of yourselves and grow closer in the process.

-Travel has the ability to bring people closer together in ways that are at times unexplainable.
+Travel can bring people closer together in ways that are at times unexplainable.
 Sharing the experience is sometimes the only way for someone to understand.
 Decide to take an adventure with your partner in crime.
-Navigating the possible hiccups along the way will be worth the rewards in memories, life lessons and personal growth you both pick up along the way.
+Navigating the possible hiccups along the way will be worth the rewards in memories, life lessons, and personal growth you both pick up along the way.
 The world is your oyster—go explore it!